Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 1. Day 1: Table updated
 2. Day 2: Certificate passes
 3. Day 6: Certificate verification *fails*
-4. Day 7: A certificate is re-generated.
-However, this will stale fail as the `referenceTimestamp` would still be day 1 given that was the latest table update
+4. Day 7: A new certificate is generated.
+However, this will fail as the `referenceTimestamp` would still be Day 1 given that was the latest table update

 Note that we cannot re-generate a certificate on Day 7.
 This is why we prevent the `stalenessPeriod` from being less than 10 days in the `CrossChainRegistry`.